 Legal basis in data protection for employee surveys

-An employee survey could involve the processing of employees' personal data.
-If this were the case, there would have to be a legal basis for the processing.
+An employee survey could lead to the Processing of personal data of the employees.
+Should this be the case, there would have to be a legal basis for the processing.

-If an employment relationship is involved, Section 26 of the BDSG always comes into question.
-This regulates that the employer may process personal data of employees if this is necessary for the implementation of the employment relationship.
+If it concerns an employment relationship, Section 26 BDSG always comes into question.
+This regulates that the Employer personal data of the employee if this is necessary for the performance of the employment relationship.

 While an employee survey to optimize processes and uncover grievances can make it easier to improve the work climate and productivity, it is not required to carry out the employment relationship.
 However, it is not necessary for the performance of the employment relationship. § Section 26 BDSG is therefore not relevant.

-However, the processing of employee data in the context of an employee survey could become permissible through appropriate consent from each employee (Art.
-6 (1) p.
-1 lit. a DSGVO).
-Consent within the meaning of the GDPR must be given voluntarily, in an informed manner, expressly, revocably and for a specific case.
-If the employer asks for participation in an employee survey and, in addition, for consent to process the personal data to be disclosed therein, employees might quickly feel pressured.
+The processing of Employee data as part of an employee survey could, however, be permitted with the corresponding consent of each employee (Art.
+6 para.
+1 sentence 1 lit. a GDPR).
+A Consent within the meaning of the GDPR must be given voluntarily, in an informed manner, expressly, revocably and for a specific case.
+If the employer asks for participation in an employee survey and, in addition, for a Consent to the processing of the personal data to be disclosed thereinemployees could quickly feel under pressure.
 Many may fear that it will have a negative impact on their employment relationship if they refuse to give their consent.
-Consent given under such pressure would not be voluntary and would therefore not comply with data protection regulations.
+A consent given under this pressure Consent would not be voluntary and would therefore not comply with data protection law.
+Regulations.

 Anonymous employee surveys comply with data protection

-Accordingly, it is recommended that employee surveys be conducted anonymously in accordance with data protection requirements.
-Anonymous means that no personal data is processed.
-Not only does this make it easier for employees to answer honestly, so that the employer also receives useful answers, but such an employee survey also complies with data protection.
+It is therefore advisable to conduct employee surveys anonymously in accordance with data protection regulations.
+Anonymous here means that no processing personal data takes place.
+Not only does this make it easier for employees to answer honestly, so that the employer also receives useful answers, but such an employee survey also complies with data protection regulations.

 Nevertheless, there are a few things to keep in mind: The survey must be designed in such a way that the questions are targeted.
 There must be no indiscriminate questioning of irrelevant information.
 Above all, the questions must not result in the answering employee being identifiable after all.
 If this were the case, the survey would no longer be anonymous in the sense of data protection.
 For this reason, questions should also be used that can be answered by simply checking a box.
 Finally, the questionnaire can possibly also be assigned to a person by handwriting.
 Electronic questionnaires are particularly suitable for this purpose.
 In this case, however, additional attention must be paid to the security of the software used.